seansfkelley/seansfkelley.github.io/_drafts/tangrams.md

   </svg>
 </p>

 A different architecture!
 Like the other one, it's not really a two-layer architecture anymore.
-The precence of the <span class="six">square</span> is an improvement, since squares are have even less variance to worry about than rectangles.
-There's still a <span class="five">triangle</span> sticking out the side, but it matches the side of the <span class="six">square</span> perfectly: a good abstraction boundary, perhaps?
+The precence of the <span class="five">square</span> is an improvement, since squares are have even less variance to worry about than rectangles.
+There's still a <span class="six">triangle</span> sticking out the side, but it matches the side of the <span class="five">square</span> perfectly: a good abstraction boundary, perhaps?
 Or: a minimally-but-fully-expressive API that is used mostly at a high level, but doesn't prevent consumers from using the low-level parts?

+The refactor isn't done yet, but at least now I have a plan that is realistic, relatively less effort, and has a long-term path towards something halfway decent.
+Thanks, tangrams.

 {% include next-previous.html %}